deepjavalibrary/djl-demo/docs/training_model.md

 }
 ```

-The trainer object manages the lifcycle of training from initialization to backPropagation on the model.
-The Trainer handles loading dataset and batching during training.
+The Trainer object manages the lifecycle of training from initialization to backPropagation on the model.
+The Trainer handles loading the dataset and batching during training.